KYamshanov/Mission-LSP/mission-heart/README.md

 DI:
 at the moment heart-LSP doesn`t use any DI framework.
 Becouse it contradicts to main idiom.\
 We explicit create any instance of class.

-circular dependencies:
-To resolve cirucular depencencies you have to seporate methods to delegate.
-And provide interface to each depend`s class